John Longden

-John Longden (11 November 1900 – 26 May 1971) was an English film actor.
-He appeared in more than 80 films between 1926 and 1964, including five films directed by Alfred Hitchcock.
+John Longden (11 November 1900 – 26 May 1971) was a British film actor.
+He appeared in more than 80 films between 1926 and 1964, including six films directed by Alfred Hitchcock.

 Biography

 Longden was born in the West Indies, the son of a Methodist missionary, and was educated at Kingswood School, Bath, Somerset.
 Originally intending to be a mining engineer, he worked for two years in a coal mine in Yorkshire, where he started acting in amateur theatrical companies.
 An introduction to Seymour Hicks saw him start acting on the legitimate stage, beginning with a walk-on part in Old Bill, MP.
 He played in My Old Dutch with Albert Chevalier, then spent time with the Liverpool and Birmingham repertory theatres.
 He also appeared in The Farmer's Wife, produced by Barry Jackson at the Court Theatre in London for two years.